martinschatz-cz/SciCount/README.md

 All this needs to be taken into account, reported and kept together with tools.
 Because workflow designed on calibrated 16-bit 3channel data might lead to nonsense results when used on 8-bit data.

+### Interoperability
+There already exists tools that can potentialy use our models in their frameworks or workflows.
+Here is a list:
+* [BioImage IO](https://bioimage.io/#/) is a dataset and model repository, that aims for high Interoperability between softwares.
+We aim to publish there final results.
+* [Make Sense](https://github.com/SkalskiP/make-sense) have possibility to upload model.
+* [MegaDetector GUI](https://github.com/petargyurov/megadetector-gui) has a future goal to train and use custom models.
+* [Zamba](https://github.com/drivendataorg/zamba) aims for animal classification, and has possibility to use other models.

 ### Sensitive Data